cross-language-cpp/djinni-generator/docs/setup.md

 #### MacOS homebrew

-We have a brew tap!
+We have a brew tap.

 Add the tap: